vasveena/amazon-emr-ttt-workshop/docs/day3/emroneks/exercise.md

 ![ee - 23](images/ee-23.png)

 You can also see the table "ny_taxi_parquet" in database "tripdata" created in AWS Glue data log.
-Go to Athena Web Console -> Explore the query editor and see the table under database "tripdata".
+Go to [Athena Web Console](https://us-east-1.console.aws.amazon.com/athena/home?region=us-east-1#/query-editor) and see the table under database "tripdata".
 Since this is the first time we are using Athena, in order to run queries, you need to go to the Settings -> Manage add an S3 location in your account to save your query results.
 For example: s3://mrworkshop-<accountID>-dayone/athena/.

 ![ee - 24](images/ee-24.png)